Robust Geospatial Coordination of Multi-Agent Communications Networks Under Attrition: Abstract

 \section{Abstract}

 Fast, efficient, robust communication during wildfire and other emergency responses is critical.
 One way to achieve this is by coordinating swarms of autonomous aerial vehicles carrying communications equipment to form an ad-hoc network connecting emergency response personnel to both each other and central command.
-However, operating in such extreme environments may lead to individual networking agents being damaged or rendered inoperable, which could bring down the network and interrupt communications.
-To overcome this challenge and enable multi-agent UAV networking in difficult environments, this paper introduces and formalizes the problem of Robust Task Networking Under Attrition (RTNUA), which extends connectivity maintenance in multi-robot systems to explicitly address proactive redundancy and attrition recovery.
-We introduce Physics-Informed Robust Employment of Multi-Agent Networks ($\Phi$IREMAN), a topological algorithm leveraging physics-inspired potential fields to solve this problem.
-Through simulation across 25 problem configurations, $\Phi$IREMAN consistently outperforms the DCCRS baseline, and on large-scale problems with up to 100 tasks and 500 drones, maintains $>99.9\%$ task uptime despite substantial attrition, demonstrating both effectiveness and scalability.
+However, operating in such extreme environments may lead to individual networking agents being damaged or rendered inoperable, which could bring down the network and interrupt communications. {Coordinating emergency responses in extreme environments, such as wildfires, requires resilient and high-bandwidth communication backbones.
+While autonomous aerial swarms can establish ad-hoc networks to provide this connectivity, the high risk of individual node attrition in these settings often leads to network fragmentation and mission-critical downtime.} To overcome this challenge~and enable multi-agent UAV networking in difficult environments, this paper introduces and formalizes{, we introduce and formalize} the problem of Robust Task Networking Under Attrition (RTNUA), which extends connectivity maintenance in multi-robot systems to explicitly address proactive redundancy and attrition recovery.
+We {then} introduce Physics-Informed Robust Employment of Multi-Agent Networks ($\Phi$IREMAN), a topological algorithm leveraging physics-inspired potential fields to solve this problem.
+Through simulation across 25 problem configurations,{In our evaluations,} $\Phi$IREMAN consistently outperforms the DCCRS baseline{baselines}, and on large-scale problems, with up to 100 tasks and 500 drones, maintains $>99.9\%$ task uptime despite substantial attrition{is able to maintain greater than $99.9\%$ task uptime despite substantial attrition in simulations with up to 100 tasks and 500 drones}, demonstrating both effectiveness and scalability.